gwenjo/mario-memory/README.md

 2. You can start by turning the cards over.
 3. Remember the locations of the cards and make pairs of 2 of the same cards
-4. If there is a wrong match, the cards will turn red for a short time and the cards will be turned over. (see image below)
+4. If there is a wrong match, the cards will turn red for a short time and the cards will be turned over. (see image below) This has been tested and works on all the above-mentioned devices.

 <img src="readme-documents/testing/no-match.jpg" width="60%" height="60%">

-5. If there is a good match, the cards turn green for a moment and the cards remain face up on the photo side. (see image below)
+5. If there is a good match, the cards turn green for a moment and the cards remain face up on the photo side. (see image below) This has been tested and works on all the above-mentioned devices.

 <img src="readme-documents/testing/match.jpg" width="60%" height="60%">

 6. When all cards are turned over, the images remain on the page. (see image below).
+This has been tested and works on all the above-mentioned devices.

 <img src="readme-documents/testing/all-cards.jpg" width="60%" height="60%">

 7. The game is finished when all card combinations have been made.

 6. For usability and responsiveness on a mobile, the cards have been modified so that they can also be played on smaller devices.
 However, it is not really ideal to play this game on a smaller screen.
-When you play on a larger screen, this will be a little easier.
+This will be a bit easier, if you play on a bigger screen.

 **Footer:**
 1. In the footer you will find my initials and the year in which this game was made.